idemeum/docs-idemeum/docs-source/overview/oneclick.md

 ## How One-Click works

-Behind the scenes one-click login is using **JSON Web Tokens (JWT)** to authenticate users.
+Behind the scenes one-click login is using cryptographically signed and encrypted **JSON Web Tokens (JWT)** to authenticate users.

 !!!
 Abstract "What is JWT?"
 	[JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token) is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.

-Users register by verifying ownership of an email address with a One Time Code.
-Once the user is authenticated, idemeum returns a JSON Web Token that will be saved locally in the user's browser as a cookie.
+One-click binds the user’s email with her browser / device using cryptography and fingerprinting.
+Once the user is authenticated, idemeum returns a cryptographically signed & encrypted JSON Web Token that will be saved locally in the user's browser as a cookie.
 Each subsequent request will include the JWT, allowing the user to access any application that supports idemeum passwordless login.
-JWT enables users to **Single Sign-On** across applications - it provides small overhead and can be used across domains.
+JWT enables users to **Single Sign-On** across applications and can be used across domains.

 This is a stateless authentication mechanism as the user state is never saved in the idemeum backend.
 JWT points to a [DID](https://www.w3.org/TR/did-core/), which is unique for each user, and does not include **any** identity information.
 After the user validates his identity and presents his JWT to idemeum backend, she can access identity claims and privately share with the target application.